-It might not sit above the Tyrrhenian Sea, like its namesake coastal town, but Locanda Positano's authentic food rivals only what an Italian mamma can make.
-Carmela, owner Enzo Rosano’s Naples-native mother, gives rich pillows of gnocchi new meaning tossed with fresh mozzarella, tomato, and gorgonzola.
-A traditional lasagna comes covered in veal Bolognese, and the house linguine is smothered in black mussels, Manilla clams, rock shrimps, and sea scallops.
-Chops, steak and fresh fish round out the menu, along with an ample selection of Italian and California wines.
+It might not sit above the Tyrrhenian Sea like its namesake coastal town, but Locanda Positano's authentic food rivals only what an Italian mamma can make.
+Carmela, owner Enzo Rosano’s Naples-native mother, gives rich pillows of gnocchi new meaning when tossed with fresh mozzarella, tomato, and gorgonzola.
+A traditional lasagna comes slathered in veal Bolognese, and the house linguine is smothered in black mussels, Manilla clams, rock shrimps, and sea scallops.
+Chops, steak, and fresh fish round out the menu, along with an ample selection of Italian and California wines.
 Rosano transformed the former Artisan Bistro space on Brown Avenue into a seaside oasis and expanded the outdoor patio to an all-season pavilion of coastal allure.
 1005 Brown Avenue, locanda-positano.com.

 Batch & Brine